 Neck injuries are common in the workplace.
 Unfortunately, many people will experience such an injury at some point in their careers.
 Neck injuries can be severe enough to prevent you from returning to work and doing the things you used to do.
 Injured workers may ask themselves if there’s a way they can obtain financial assistance while they recover from their injuries.
 As you will see through this article, it is possible to receive compensation after a workplace injury.
-Fayetteville workers’ compensation lawyer Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get compensation for a neck injury in Arkansas.
+Fayetteville AR workers’ comp lawyer Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get compensation for a neck injury in Arkansas.

 Will My Neck Injury Qualify for Workers’ Compensation in Arkansas?

 This type of injury commonly happens in the construction industry.
 Construction workers are regularly exposed to many dangers, including the risk of slipping, tripping, or falling.
-If your neck injury happened within the scope of your duties at work, you may be covered by workers’ compensation insurance.
+If your neck injury happened within the scope of your duties at work, you may be covered by Workers’ Compensation insurance.
 This system was created to assist injured workers financially while they recover from their injury and are unable to work.
 Your neck injury may qualify for the benefits provided by workman’s comp if you meet all qualifying conditions discussed below.

 Qualifying for Workers’ Compensation Insurance Benefits with Neck Injuries in Arkansas

-Before you are able to take advantage of the benefits provided by the workers’ compensation system, you need to go through a qualifying process.
+Before you are able to take advantage of the benefits provided by the Workers’ Compensation system, you need to go through a qualifying process.
 Qualifying for workman’s comp requires you to meet specific criteria.

-Second, your employer must carry workers’ compensation insurance.
-Almost all Arkansas employers with three or more employees must provide workers’ compensation.
+Second, your employer must carry Workers’ Compensation insurance.
+Almost all Arkansas employers with three or more employees must provide Workers’ Compensation.
 There may be circumstances where an employer does not carry workman’s comp insurance; in the event of a workplace accident, an injured worker can then attempt to win compensation from their employer by filing a personal injury claim against them.

-Workers’ Comp Reporting and Treatment Requirements in Arkansas
+Worker’s Comp Reporting and Treatment Requirements in Arkansas

-The workers’ compensation system sets forth a series of rules that all petitioners must follow.
+The Workers’ Compensation system sets forth a series of rules that all petitioners must follow.
 Not meeting these specific requirements can mean the dismissal of your claim.
 First, you must make sure you send proper notice of your incident to your employer.
 Notification is critical in your workman’s comp process, and failure to properly notify your employer may result in the dismissal of your claim.
-Additionally, all the information provided to workers’ compensation examiners must be accurate and complete.
+Additionally, all the information provided to Workers’ Compensation examiners must be accurate and complete.
 False or incorrect information may delay your process or can lead to your claim’s dismissal.

 Medical assistance is also essential after a workplace accident.
 Your employer will give you a list of physicians who can take care of your injury.
 The doctor will then typically submit a report to your employer, which will let him or her know whether you are able to return to work.
 If you refuse to receive medical assistance or otherwise fail to follow your doctor’s instructions, your case may be dismissed.